arachnocid/ObjectImpactFramework/README.md

 ]

 ```
-- When you activate the object `MyMod.esp:0x12345`, it drops a gold coin.
+- When you activate an object, it drops a gold coin.

 ### 2. Delete an Object When Hit
 ```json